souhail-5/zeed/README.md

 ### How to install?

 Download the appropriate version for your platform from [Zeed Releases](https://github.com/souhail-5/zeed/releases).
 Once downloaded, the binary can be run from anywhere.
-You don’t need to install it into a global location.
-This works well for shared hosts and other systems where you don’t have a privileged account.

-Ideally, you should install it somewhere in your PATH for easy use. /usr/local/bin is the most probable location.
+Ideally, you should install it somewhere in your `PATH` for easy use. `/usr/local/bin` is the most probable location.

 Verify your installation by running `zeed --version`

 ## Basic Usage

-- Init zeed within your project `zeed init`
+- Init Zeed within your project `zeed init`
 - Add an entry `zeed "I am a changelog entry"`
 - Add another entry `zeed "All changelog entries are saved within <your_project_dir>/.zeed/"`
 - Unify the entries `zeed unify`
 - Unify then delete the entries `zeed unify --flush`
 - Copy/Paste the unified entries in your current changelog file

+### How to work with weights?
+Entries are sorted in descending order.
+Weights serve to sort the entries.
+Each entry is given a weight.
+The default given weight is `0`.

+To give a specific weight to an entry, set the `--weight` (or `-w`) option when adding an entry: `zeed "I am a changelog entry" --weight 64`.

-#### How to work with channels?
+### How to work with channels?
+Channels serve to group the entries.
+Each entry is attached to a channel.
+The default attached channel is `default`.

+To attach a specific channel to an entry, set the `--channel` (or `-c`) option when adding an entry: `zeed "I am a changelog entry" --channel name_of_your_channel`.
+Only channels supported by your project are allowed.

+#### How to add your own channel?
-Each entry is related to a channel.
-The default channel is `default`.
-To add support for a channel to your project, edit `.zeed/.zeed.yaml` file that way:
+To add support for a channel in your project, edit `.zeed/.zeed.yaml` file that way:
 ``` yaml
 channels:
   - added